In this post I will share with you the most common mistakes businesses make when they build their first website.

 Fortunately there is a really easy way to add a blog section to your website.
-It’s called WordPress and it’s free and easy to install using a one click installation in your hosting control panel.
+It’s called WordPress and it’s free and easy to install using a one click installation in your Pickaweb web hosting platform.

 Also blogging means your social media is a lot easier because you have stuff to share with your audience.